gladiusjs/html5-game-template/README.md

 # prerequisites
 * be sure node.js and npm are installed and in your PATH
 * (optional) if you wish to deploy to github pages, ensure that git is in your PATH

-# let's get started

-Use npm to install volo into your path, if it's not there already:
+* Use npm to install volo into your path, if it's not there already:

     > npm install -g volo
     npm http GET https://registry.npmjs.org/volo
     npm http 200 https://registry.npmjs.org/volo
     /opt/local/bin/volo -> /opt/local/lib/node_modules/volo/bin/volo
     volo@0.1.4 /opt/local/lib/node_modules/volo

+# let's get started

-Tell volo to create a new game, based on this template:
+Create and configure a new copy of this game template:

     > volo create myNewGame gladiusjs/html5-game-template
     Downloading: https://nodeload.github.com/gladiusjs/html5-game-template/zipball/master